-A very easy recipe for a delicious and creamy crustless keto pumpkin cheesecake, made with sugar-free sweetener and a bit of coconut flour.
+A very easy recipe for a delicious and creamy crustless keto pumpkin cheesecake that you quickly mix in your food processor.

 I adore cheesecake (who doesn’t?), and in the fall, I love making this pumpkin version.
 The pumpkin adds wonderful flavor and color to the cake.

 In fact, I often make this cake on Thanksgiving alongside my keto pumpkin pie, because not everyone likes the soft texture and heavily spiced flavor of pumpkin pie.
 This cheesecake is the perfect solution.